spatie/laravel-route-attributes/README.md

 You can use `shallow` parameter to make a nested resource to apply nesting only to routes without a unique child identifier (`index`, `create`, `store`).

-You can use `apiResource` parameter to only include actions used in APIs.
-Alternatively, you can use `ApiResource` attribute.
+You can use `apiResource` boolean parameter to only include actions used in APIs.
+Alternatively, you can use the `ApiResource` attribute, which extends the `Resource` attribute class, but the parameter `apiResource` is already set to `true`.

 Using `Resource` attribute with `Domain`, `Prefix` and `Middleware` attributes works as well.